Setup Is Essential

 The Block Center should include various sizes of wooden blocks, train track and train, cars and trucks.
 If you have enough room, it would be a great addition to the block center if you would have a wood working bench incorporated into the area.

-In the Housekeeping Area, a small table and at least two chairs should be available for the children who would like to "play house".
+In the Housekeeping Center, a small table and at least two chairs should be available for the children who would like to "play house".
 The Housekeeping Center is also where dramatic play dress up outfits will be kept.
-Store the dress up clothes on a clothes rack or in a trunk.
+Store the dress-up clothes on a clothes rack or in a trunk.
 Here is also where you'll keep plastic food and dolls to be played with.

 The contents of the Science and Discovery Center should be ever-changing according to the theme of your lesson.
 If you are studying autumn leaves, provide the children with a basket full of leaves, pine cones and acorns.
 The Science and Discovery Center is a great place to store sand and water boxes.
 Simply fill a plastic storage container with sand and another with water.
 Provide water toys for the children to play in the water.